SELF-DEFENSE BREAKDOWN:

 Paying attention to these cues allows you to anticipate potential threats before they fully materialize.
 A quick assessment of body language can provide crucial insights into a person’s intent.
 If you can identify and assess these pre-assault cues, you position yourself for early intervention, giving you a better chance to protect yourself and those around you.

-Fight With Purpose: The 4 Stays of Self-Defense
+5. Fight With A Purpose: The 4 Stays Of Self-Defense

 Your primary goal in defending against any violent attack is to stay standing, stay mobile, stay conscious and stay dangerous.
 When analyzing the London stabbing video, it becomes clear that the attackers’ first two punches were wide, looping haymakers.
 The first punch was both powerful and effective, while the second was noticeably weaker.
 As a result, Andy took the initial blow, which almost knocked him out and severely limited his ability to remain mobile.
 Meanwhile, Daniel, though he only received a weak punch, found himself flanked by two attackers—one of whom was jabbing him in the head, while the other drew a knife.